 LUKSO is not a competitor to Ethereum, rather, more like a sibling for a different space that is working to bring blockchain technology to millions of new users.
 We aim to simplify the onboarding process, increase security and allow dApps to be built for a whole new audience.

 What is the difference between LYX, LYXe and LYXt?

 LYX is the native utility token of the LUKSO blockchain and is required to secure this decentralized infrastructure.
 It is used to pay for transaction fees to validators and once the network is live, individuals/entities who wish to validate the network (PoS) will be able to lock (stake) it.
 LYX will not be available until the mainnet launches.

-LYXe is LYX on the Ethereum blockchain and is the token that investors received for participating in the project's reversible ICO (rICO).
+LYXe is LYX on the Ethereum blockchain and is the token that was used for the reversible ICO (rICO).
 Once the mainnet launches, there will be a migration of LYXe to LYX onto the LUKSO blockchain.
 Both LYXe and LYX represent the same asset but on different blockchain networks.

 LYXt, or Test LYX, is the asset used on test networks such as L14 and L16 LYXt holds no monetary value and is obtainable through faucets ( L14 Faucet and L16 Faucet ).

 The Reversible ICO was introduced by LUKSO Co-Founder and former Ethereum Lead DApp Developer, Fabian Vogelsteller.
 A rICO allows you to reserve tokens and buy them over time without price risk from a smart contract.
 This allows for fair ICOs that enable a level of trust and security that other ICOs do not give.
 As tokens are gradually purchased, exposure to the project is predictable and stoppable.
 LUKSO's rICO, for LYXe, took place between May 2020 and February 2021.